Civil Engineering

 The Civil Engineering curriculum is developed based on the program criteria established collaboratively by the Engineering Accreditation Commission (EAC) of ABET Inc. and the American Society of Civil Engineers (ASCE).
 The curriculum specifically prepares civil engineering students at the baccalaureate level to graduate with the ability to:

-3. Conduct experiments associated with civil engineering, as well as analyze and interpret the collected data.
+- Conduct experiments in at least two civil engineering contexts, as well as analyze and interpret the collected data and report the results.

 Graduate Program Information